prathameshgaikwad/Innings-Legacy/README.md

-# Box-Cricket-Scoring-App
+# Innings
-A score keeping app for box-cricket
+A scorekeeping app for box-cricket

 View the app here: https://main--box-cricket-scoring.netlify.app/